Package 'BIOMASS'

 value

-a character indicating the column in subplots$tree_data (a tree metric) to be summarised
+a character indicating the column in subplots$tree_data to be summarised (or character vector to summarise several metrics at once)

 draw_plot